 Tamil Nadu, the adjacent state, is also worth visiting.
 It is home to Srirangam, probably the largest Hindu temple complex in the world, as well as the quaint former French colony of Pondicherry.

 The children will particularly enjoy being able to end the trip with a stay on one of the many beaches, fringed by coconut palms and home to a multitude of small boutique resorts.

 Goa is a world apart from the rest of India with a strong Portuguese heritage and a liberal attitude.
 The beaches here are wonderfully picturesque with a backdrop of swaying coconut palms and an inspired local law that, along most of the coast, prohibits the construction of any building taller than a palm tree!

-The town of Old Goa is home to a number of beautiful old colonial-era churches and the state capital Panjim is packed with traditional Goan houses with overhanging balconies and red-tiled roofs, white-washed churches and small alleyways with interesting handicraft shops.
+The town of Old Goa is home to a number of beautiful old colonial-era churches.
+Also worth a visit is the state capital Panjim.
+This is packed with traditional Goan houses with overhanging balconies and red-tiled roofs, white-washed churches and small alleyways with interesting handicraft shops.

 Many families add a few days in Goa at the end of a trip to India for some rest and relaxation away from the mayhem of the rest of the country.

 The Himalayas stretch across the northern borders of India, forming a majestic backdrop to colonial British hill-stations and ancient Buddhist kingdoms.
 There is the option to go mountain biking or white water rafting as well as numerous hiking opportunities.
 These vary in length from easy day walks to longer treks through remote mountain valleys that will delight adventurous teenagers.